Setting Up Your Neptune Systems Apex Controller - Mounting and Connections

 Step 2: Determine a Plan for Mounting Your Apex

 There are literally limitless options when it comes to how you will mount your Apex.
 The two basic rules you will want to keep in mind are 1) keep it away from water and 2) make it easily accessible.
 There are many examples of options for mounting the Apex somewhere on the aquarium stand.
 However, the preferred option for many aquarists is to use a controller board (a panel or “board” designed specifically for mounting your controller).
-In this article, we will be using the new Deluxe Marine Depot Controller Mounting Board.
+In this article, we will be using the Adaptive Reef Deluxe Aquarium Controller Mounting Board.

 Step 3: Gather your materials and tools: